Exclusions from the customs value: interest charges

 Thus, providing the claimed rate of interest is not excessive, and that the interest charges are shown separately at the time of entry to free circulation of the imported goods on the valuation declaration, invoice or other document accompanying the entry, such interest charges may be excluded from the customs value.

-The above does not preclude examination of the price actually paid or payable for the goods (that is, net of interest charges) to ensure that it satisfies the provisions of Article 29 of the Code in relation to the transaction value method.
+The above does not preclude examination of the price actually paid or payable for the goods (that is, net of interest charges) to ensure that it satisfies the provisions of Article 70 of the UCC in relation to the transaction value method.
 Where the buyer and seller are related this may include consideration as to whether the price has been influenced by the relationship.
-It is also of course necessary to consider whether the price paid or payable requires adjustment in accordance with Articles 32 and 33 of the Code in order to arrive at the customs value.
+It is also of course necessary to consider whether the price paid or payable requires adjustment in accordance with Articles 71 and 72 of the UCC in order to arrive at the customs value.